-If you know how to stretch a canvas, this is the same thing.
-Start on the top or bottom, put in only a couple of staples, then go the opposite end, and then do the same few staples in each side.
+4. If you know how to stretch a canvas, this is the same thing.
+Start on the top or bottom, put in only a few staples not the entire side at one time.
+Then go the opposite side, put in a few staples, and then do the same on each side.
+You will now have a few staples in the middle of each side.

-After you do all 4 sides, then go back to the top and add staples beside the center ones you began with, then do the bottom and then each side.
+5. After you do all 4 sides, then go back to the side you began with and add staples beside the center ones you put in at step 4, then do the bottom and then each side.
 Keep flipping it over and checking to make sure you patten has not gotten pulled off center.
 If you need to remove a staple, just use a flat head screw driver and needle nose pliers and redo the staple so it is where you want it.
+Finish adding the staples as need to each side up to the corners.

-For the corners you will want to gather and ease the fabric around them and carefully cut off any excess that might keep the corner from laying flat.
+6. Continued: For the corners you will want to gather and ease the fabric around each one and carefully cut off any excess that might keep the corner from laying flat.
 Only cut a little at a time.
-Above is the front corners which are notched where the leg fits in it. so I pulled straight in through the notch and then eased and folded as necessary.
+Above is the front corners which are notched where the leg fits in it.
+So I pulled straight in through the notch and then eased and folded as necessary.
 If you have a square seat, you can fold neatly and staple on the backside so it doesn't show at all on the front side.

 For a little color change, this will be perfect.
 I'll make a simple off white cotton linen slipcover for when I want it to be neutral again, or the chair is used somewhere else.